Trash & Recycling

 Electronics Recycling

-Looking to dispose of unwanted electronics, there are several options available to Johnson County residents.
-Old computers, TVs, stereos, and nearly anything with a cord can be recycled free of charge through the eWaste Recycling Program in Olathe.
-Johnson County Health and Environment also provides additional drop-off locations on their website.
+Looking to dispose of unwanted electronics?
+There are several options available to Johnson County residents.
+Old computers, TVs, stereos, and nearly anything with a cord can be recycled at Merriam's annual Community Recycling Event (fees may apply).
+Johnson County Department of Health and Environment provides additional drop-off locations on their website.

 Latex Paint

 Have a few cans of latex paint you don’t need anymore?
-Johnson County Household Hazardous collects unneeded latex paint.
-Since latex paint is not hazardous, once collected it is solidified with clay type kitty litter and thrown in trash.
-Good paint is used in their latex paint recycling program, and re-blended latex paint is available to the public free of charge for exterior painting.
-Click here to learn more about how you can identify latex paint, or visit the HHW website to make a drop-off appointment.
+The Johnson County Household Hazardous Waste Facility collects unneeded latex paint.
+Good paint is used in their latex paint recycling program, and re-blended latex paint is available for purchase.
+Appointments are required to drop off unwanted paint.
+No appointment is necessary for picking up paint.

 Glass

-Crush Glass offers curbside glass recycling collection for your convenience.
+Ripple Glass can also help you find available curbside glass recycling collection providers for your convenience.

 Household Hazardous Waste